-Elliot was commissioned lieutenant of the newly commissioned Scarborough 20, Captain Robert Routh, on 30 April 1756.
+Elliot was commissioned lieutenant of the newly commissioned Scarborough 20, Captain Robert Routh, on 30 April 1756, this promotion being achieved after his elder brother had been appointed a lord of the Admiralty.
 In short order he was further promoted commander on 21 January 1757 and posted captain on 5 April, briefly commanding the Royal William 80 in order to justify his new rank before being appointed to the brand new frigate Hussar 28, serving in the Channel.
 On 23 November 1757, in company with the Dolphin 24, Captain Benjamin Marlow, he sunk the Alcion 50 during a two hour night action.
 His vessel also took the French privateers Vengeance 32 off the Lizard on 8 January 1758, the Heureux 22 shortly afterwards, and was later attached to the grand fleet under Admiral Sir Edward Hawke and Admiral Lord Anson.

 At the end of 1758 he commissioned the Aeolus, a brand new 32-gun frigate for service in the Channel.
 On the following 19 March, in company with the Isis 50, Captain Edward Wheeler, he captured the French ship Mignonne 20 and put the Blonde 36 to flight off the south coast of Brittany after the British ships had come across four French frigates in escort of a convoy.
 In January 1760 the Aeolus was forced to seek shelter from the weather on the French coast in Kinsale Bay, Ireland, along with two other frigates, the Pallas 36, Captain Michael Clements, and Brilliant 36, Captain James Loggie.
 Upon receiving an urgent letter from the lord-lieutenant of Ireland, addressed to the ‘senior officer’ at Kinsale, he then led these ships against Commodore François Thurot’s squadron of three frigates and two corvettes which was landing troops at Carrickfergus.
 In an outstanding action that was to see him anointed as a national hero Elliot’s force captured the French frigates Maréchal de Belleisle 44, Blonde 36 and Terpsichore 24, and brought them into Plymouth on 25 March, receiving the thanks of the British and Irish parliaments for his efforts and being presented to a delighted King George II.